dNationCloud/kubernetes-monitoring/README.md

 1. [How To](helpers/README.md) simplify your local development

 We use GitHub issues to manage requests and bugs, please visit our discussion forum if you have any questions.

+# Commercial support
+This project has been developed, maintained and used in production by professionals to simplify their day-to-day monitoring tasks and reduce incident reaction time.

+Commercial support is available, including 24/7, please [contact us](mailto:cloud@dNation.cloud?subject=Request%20for%20commercial%20support%20of%20dNation%20Kubernetes%20Monitoring).